jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_4_Clean_Up.md

 To avoid having your projects disappear in the poof with no warning, it is important to save your work locally.

 There are many strategies to do this.
 We will discuss one strategy.
-It may not the best, so consult with your lab and/or the ALPINE help people for advice.
+Consult with your lab and/or the ALPINE help people for advice on what would be best for your projects!

 1. Write a shell script in a local directory on your computer.
 2. Run the shell script anytime you are working on ALPINE.
 You can run the script in the morning and at night.